kaust-library/Overleaf_latex/README.md

 On Tab.~\ref{T:tab1} with have added a border.
 ```

-Below is an example of a table with partial lines
+Below is an example of a table with partial lines using `cline`

 ```LaTeX
 Within a tabular environment, \verb|&| jumps to the next column, \verb|\\| starts a new line and \verb|\hline| inserts a horizontal line.
 Add partial lines by using \verb|\cline{i-j}|, where $i$ and $j$ are the column numbers the line should extend over.
 See Tab.~(\ref{T:part_lines}).